Lower Merryall, Connecticut: Geography

 Lower Merryall is made up of rolling farmland and forests.
-Thanks to conservation groups like the Friends and Neighbors of Historic Merryall, much of the area's signature rural charm has been able to stay in tact, despite years of rapid growth in other areas of New Milford.
+Thanks to conservation groups like the Friends and Neighbors of Historic Merryall, much of the area's signature rural charm has been able to stay intact, despite years of rapid growth in other areas of New Milford.

 The total land area of Lower Merryall is debatable however, the Merryall district as a whole (including Upper Merryall) has a total land area of 11.4 sqmi, making up the northeast corner of New Milford.

 The West Aspetuck River is Lower Merryall's primary waterway, running through the center of the community.

 The highest point in elevation in Lower Merryall is Bear Hill (1,281 ft).